TLC Connect - Benelux CISO Series

 - Should benchmarking be standardised or remain sector-specific?

-European cybersecurity regulations are evolving rapidly, and frameworks such as NIS2, the Digital Operational Resilience Act (DORA), and the Cyber Resilience Act are reshaping roles, responsibilities, and expectations for boards and security leaders alike.
+European cybersecurity regulations are evolving rapidly and frameworks such as NIS2, the Digital Operational Resilience Act (DORA), and the Cyber Resilience Act are reshaping roles and responsibilities for organisations across Europe.

-This session explores robust governance frameworks, risk management strategies, and compliance best practices required to safeguard organisational assets and reputations in an environment defined by constant change and heightened accountability.
+This session will explore robust governance frameworks, risk management strategies, and compliance best practices essential to safeguarding organisational assets and reputations in an era defined by constant change and heightened accountability.

 Our panellists will discuss:

-• Effective models for cybersecurity governance that embed security at the strategic level.
+• Effective models for cybersecurity governance that help organisations embed security at the strategic level.

-• Risk management approaches focused on early threat detection, continuous monitoring, and agile response.
+• Best practices in risk management focused on early threat detection, continuous monitoring, and agile response.

-• How to build a future-proof compliance strategy that adapts as regulations evolve.
+• Building a future-proof compliance strategy that can adapt as regulations continue to evolve.

 Information Security Officer